-Spend an afternoon making these festive DIY chalkboard ornaments for your Christmas tree.
-They are simple to make and look adorable on any tree.
+Try making these festive DIY chalkboard ornaments for your Christmas tree.
+They are very simple to make and look adorable on any tree.

 Crafting ornaments is one of my favorite holiday hobbies.
 I always feel inspired by all of the decorations in stores and on Instagram.
 These DIY chalkboard ornaments were easy to make and add a fun pop of color to my Christmas decor.
 They don’t take long to make, excluding drying time, and are inexpensive as well.
 All you’ll need is some acrylic craft paint in festive colors, chalkboard paint, a white paint pen and some wooden plaques.

 - Wooden plaques

 - Chalkboard Paint

 - White Paint Pen

 - Small Foam Paint Brushes

 Making DIY Chalkboard Ornaments